sauraen/zcamedit/README.md

 point at the end (and the one at the beginning) which are used for the spline interpolation to set how the camera behaves at the start or the end.
 No data whatsoever is read from this second extra point (except for the flag that it's the last point, which is set up automatically on export).
-So you can set the positions and parameters of this point to anything at all.

 For the case of 4 points, the camera motion from B to C works correctly, but when it gets to C, it reads the continue flag out of bounds (which will be an